lee212/simpleazure/docs/index.rst

-Azure Virtual Machines with Simple Azure.  :doc:`Installation </installation>` and :doc:`Configuration </configuration>` helps you get Simple Azure installed on your machine and :doc:`Command </command>` describes how to use Simple Azure on the shell.
+Azure Virtual Machines with Simple Azure.  :doc:`Installation </installation>` and :doc:`Configuration </configuration>` helps you get Simple Azure installed on your machine and :doc:`Command </command>` describes how to use Simple Azure on the python shell.
 You can find resources :doc:`here </deliverables>`.

 Deploying Azure Virtual Machines (classic mode)
 -------------------------------------------------------------------------------
-Three lines are required to deploy Window Azure Virtual Machine in Python.
+Three lines are required to deploy Window Azure Virtual Machine in Simple Azure.

 .. code-block:: python